-Athena is a Program Assistant for RedRover’s Relief program, providing case management for urgent care grants.
+Athena CardiasmenosAthena is a Program Coordinator for RedRover’s Relief program, providing case management for urgent care grants.
 Her background in animal welfare led her to earn a Master’s degree in Social Work and a graduate certificate in Animal-Assisted Social Work from the University of Denver.
 Athena is passionate about supporting the deep, complex bond that people have with their pets.

-Tanya brings 10 years of experience to support RedRover's administrative efforts.
+Tanya CookTanya brings 10 years of experience to support RedRover's administrative efforts.
 A Sacramento native, she is honored to work with a local nonprofit that brings attention and care to the well-being of animals and the community.
 As a lifelong lover of animals herself, Tanya feels right at home working with other animal enthusiasts and takes great pride in her work knowing how much community support and care goes into each of RedRover's programs.

-Minhhan supports the RedRover Readers program and Kind News magazine.
-With a background in Animal Science, she earned her Bachelor of Science degree in Human Development from the University of California, Davis, focusing on humane education.
+Minhhan LamMinhhan supports the RedRover Readers program and Kind News magazine.
+With a background in animal sheltering and small animal clinic veterinary care, she earned her Bachelor of Science degree in Human Development from the University of California, Davis, focusing on humane education with a minor in Animal Science.
 Minhhan nurtures her lifelong love for animals and nature through hiking, kayaking, and paddleboarding with her dog.

 As a RedRover Readers team member, Amelia gets the opportunity to weave her passion for education into her work to strive towards a more humane society for animals and people.
 Amelia holds a Master’s degree in Education and is currently completing her Certified Humane Education Specialist credential.